rsjk/RandomTiming/README.md

 # Random Number Generator GCP Project
 This repository contains the 4 different implementations of the Random Number Generator.
+The generators generate a random number between 1 and 1 million.
 * java-appengine-randomnumbergenerator-master is the Java App Engine Implementation.
 * RandomNumberTomcat-master is the Java Virtual Machine implementation.
 * RandomNumberPythonAE is the Python App Engine Implementation.